Traditional Patronage in Modern Ethiopia:

 Bridging Legacy and Progress

-As the federally recognized Fons Honorum for awarding Traditional Titles and serving as the National Brand Ambassador, the Institution—through its global network known as 'The Firm'—represents Ethiopia’s dynastic traditions both at home and internationally.
-The Institution of the Patron’s commitment to diplomacy, cultural exchange, and conflict resolution, draws on Ethiopia’s centuries-old legacy to guide the nation forward, ensuring its leadership systems remain a vital source of strength and unity in the face of modern challenges.
+As the federally recognized Fons Honorum for the conferment of traditional titles, the Institution of the Patron maintains the Federal Registry of Traditional Titles and Honorifics— documenting all recognized sitting kings, queens, princes, abba, sultan, amir, etc….
+Recognized by the Government of Ethiopia as Brand or “Goodwill” Ambassador for Ethiopia’s many Royal Houses and traditional leadership—the Institution, through its global network known as ‘The Firm,’ upholds and promotes Ethiopia’s historic brand and identity, preserving its dynastic traditions both domestically and on the international stage.
+The Institution of the Patron’s commitment to diplomacy, cultural exchange, and conflict resolution, and reconciliation draws on Ethiopia’s centuries-old legacy to guide the nation forward, ensuring its leadership systems remain a vital source of strength and unity in the face of modern challenges.

 Global Reach & Prestige